 I exhibited my work at galleries such as Foto, The Mid-Town Y, Nikon House, and Fashion Moda.
 I freelanced around town, worked as an editorial researcher at Magnum, taught workshops at Hunter College, and printed for many other photographers.
 I was published in all the photo magazines, and I received a grant from the NY State Council on the Arts.

-In 1982, I returned to my hometown of El Paso and continued shooting projects including portraits at the US/Mexico border, self-portraits in the whorehouses of Ciudad Juárez, rephotographs from the pages of old, found pin-up magazines, and reflections of the sun on kitchenware I called The Creation of the Universe.
+In 1982, I returned to my hometown of El Paso and continued shooting projects including portraits at the US/Mexican border, self-portraits in the whorehouses of Ciudad Juárez, rephotographs from the pages of old, found pin-up magazines, and reflections of the sun on kitchenware I called The Creation of the Universe.
 In 1990, I had a 125-print “mid-career retrospective” at DiverseWorks in Houston during FotoFest.
 I also became involved in the cultural politics of El Paso.
 In 1986 I was the founding board president of a nonprofit contemporary art center which I remained active with in various capacities, including director, on-and-off for 16 years.
-Beginning 1990, I forsook my personal photography and worked to promote and advocate for the arts in general: I taught art appreciation at the University of Texas/El Paso, owned a private gallery, curated an exhibit for the El Paso Museum of Art titled “Shot In El Paso” of works by a selection of national and international photographers, and wrote on cultural affairs for local and regional magazines.
+In 1991, I forsook my personal photography and worked to promote and advocate for the arts in general: I taught art appreciation at the University of Texas/El Paso, owned a private gallery, curated an exhibit for the El Paso Museum of Art titled “Shot In El Paso” of works by a selection of national and international photographers, and wrote on cultural affairs for local and regional magazines.

 My work is represented in the Sam Wagstaff Collection at the J. Paul Getty Museum, the Houston Museum of Fine Art, the San Francisco Museum of Modern Art, and other places.

 I love making straightforward black-and-white photographs.
 After more than fifty years, I remain amazed at how a tad of visual information—minute gradations of tone–can render the complexities of existence.